The Step Up, Step Down Strategy

 Verbal prompts and verbal instructions are prompts that we tend to use a lot .
 Sometimes though overuse of verbal prompts and instructions but can cause frustration and distress.
 If we give a child too many verbal instructions, we may be overloading them with too much verbal input.
 If they are struggling to process our verbal input, they may grow frustrated or distressed.
 They may begin to find interactions aversive and they may begin to try and avoid certain activities.
 Sometimes, it may be better to use Non-Verbal prompts or simple echoics when teaching new actions, sounds or words.
 If you see signs and signals of frustration or distress, be sure to fade back the verbal prompting and verbal instructions.
 You can use modelling, gesture and single word echoics.

 When to Use Non-Verbal Prompts and Simple (Verbal Prompts) Echoics.

 Use prompts if your child finds it hard to do the action or say the word that you want them to.

-Use the prompt the best supports the skill (word/action) you are teaching your child.
+Use the prompt that best supports the skill (word/action) you are teaching your child.
 Children benefit from full physical or full echoic prompts when encountering a new word or action for the first time.

 The most important thing to note about introducing prompts is always remember to fade them.

 Children like adults will have good days and bad days.
 The Step Up/Step Down strategy is a good strategy to use to support children who are showing signs of frustration during any activity.
 As a parent you are always best placed to read the signals that your child is sending you.
 Always remember that you can go back to implementing the Step Up/Step Down strategy on the days your child may be under the weather or anytime that they may be showing you signs of frustration during an activity.
-This may need to change when u send you pieces back.

 Example of Using a Fading scale for Physical Prompts: